Jellyliu97/homepage/_pages/about.md

   - /about.html
 ---

 I am a second-year PhD student in computer science and technology at the **State Key Laboratory for Novel Software Technology** (LANDS Group) of Nanjing University.
 I obtained my master's degree in artificial intelligence from the **State Key Laboratory of Millimeter Waves** (AEM Group) of Southeast University, China.
 My current research interests include AIGC, RL, multi-modal intelligent sensing (vision, mmWave, ultrasound, accelerometer, and so on), and human-computer interaction.
-I plan to build a learning and research path from sensing and recognition to cognitive and embodied intelligence for AI agents (e.g., robots, UAVs, edge devices, intelligent vehicles, and so on).
+I hope to build a learning and research path from sensing and recognition to cognitive and embodied intelligence for AI agents (e.g., robots, UAVs, edge devices, intelligent vehicles, and so on).

 **Education Experiences**
 ------